deepanshugupta1876/MyNote-Android-App/README.md

 # MyNote-Android-App
-It is an android app in which a person can store, manage, share notes.
+It is an android app project in which a person can store, manage, share notes.